 A vast amount of effort, research, aggregation and segregation, high standards of maintenance and control are prerequisites to achieving this goal.
 Let’s take a look at the components required to realize this dream:

-Centralization of data: The biggest challenge a retailer faces is to have the right inventory model that can help them serve the customers instantly across any channel, be it online or in-store , anywhere across the globe at any point of time.
+Centralization of data: The biggest challenge a retailer faces is to have the right inventory model that can help them serve the customers instantly across any channel, be it online or in-store, anywhere across the globe at any point in time.
 For this, building an inventory model that can reach out to the smallest of the outlets is necessary.

 Studies say that omnichannel shoppers outspend single or multi-channel shoppers.
-So, this information should be kept in mind while investing to build the best inventory model.
+So, this information should be kept in mind while investing in building the best inventory model.

 Efficient synchronization of the multiple systems involved in the fulfillment program

 There should be sync and coordination between systems, starting from the order management, inventory and fulfillment services, product location management and workforce management.
 Proper information and implementation of the storage, shipment, etc. have to be taken care of.
 A seamless flow of all this information will make it easier for an order to be placed and delivered.